-As you know, with any of those projects, you go through the application process, the preliminary engineering report, or facility plan.
+As you know, with any of those projects, you go through the application process, the preliminary engineering report, or the facility plan.
 DNR reviews those reports and approves the recommendations that are made by the engineer on what the improvements should be.
 So that would include the type of treatment options selected and generally the costs of the project.
-In order to get the funding, after the report is approved by the DNR, the city would need to authorize the engineer to proceed with design of said facility or improvement.
-So if it’s a wastewater plant, the city says, okay, let’s go ahead and proceed with design of the wastewater facility.
-They would get a contract with their engineer, the engineer then coordinates with the DNR, and the current records of the facility to proceed with the design looking at the site for the facility, the size of it, proximity to other buildings, residents, so on and so forth.
+In order to get the funding, after the report is approved by the DNR, the city would need to authorize the engineer to proceed with the design of said facility or improvement.
+So if it’s a wastewater plant, the city says, okay, let’s go ahead and proceed with the design of the wastewater facility.
+They would get a contract with their engineer.
+The engineer then coordinates with the DNR, and the current records of the facility to proceed with the design looking at the site for the facility, the size of it, proximity to other buildings, residents, so on and so forth.

 Engineering Design Financing Process (3:54)

 Periodically, there are typically meetings with a select group of people from the city.
 A lot of times, it’s the operator and the mayor or the operator and the clerk.
 Sometimes council members are involved in that sort of thing to kind of discuss progress and any questions that we may have.
 A lot of times, we will discuss with the operator what’s working for you now, what’s not working for you now, and try to incorporate that into the design.

 Financing Process During Construction (4:22)